ddc-java-13/tile-match/docs/index.md

 ## Device/external services

-[Deviant Art](https://www.deviantart.com/developers/http/v1/20210526/browse_topic/2a61608c6f8dfb32f8e12372080cfb34) Image source for images used on tiles for matching.
+[Pixabay](https://pixabay.com/service/about/api/) Image source for images used on tiles for matching.

 ## Stretch goals/possible enhancements